SCPSharp/scp-sharp/README.md

 #### [Minecraft Meme Resource Pack](https://github.com/Teahouse-Studios/mcwzh-meme-resourcepack)

-We have a official translation support for `zh_meme`.
+We have an official translation support for `zh_meme`.
 This language only shows when the `mcwzh-meme-resourcepack` is installed.

 ## FAQ